samgarg86/my-first-react-app/README.md

 (2) for shrinkage - when the seafood loses water weight in transit; and
 (3) for cancellations - when the merchant is unable to fulfil an agreed order

+#### Room for Improvement
+* The validation is a bit clunky, I didn't have more time to fix it, but it works.
+You have to enter the numbers exactly like in the placeholder examples.
+There is room for improvement
+* The calculation only works for Kilos at the moment.
+I didn't take into account that users can enter the weight in grams

 #### To Run locally
 ``` javascript
 npm init
 npm install
 npm start
 ```
 #### To Build for Production
 ``` javascript
 npm run production
 ```
 ## Built Using
 React, Webpack, SCSS, JSX.
 Works on all modern browsers, tablets and phones.